 - The setting's Dark Eldar have Haemonculi, who have great knowledge of physiology and medicine, but use it for decidedly sadistic purposes.
-They share the Mad Doks' desire to "experiment," but have more tools at their disposal, so unfortunately their "patients" can live through more.
+They share the Mad Doks' desire to "experiment," but have more tools and practical understanding of medicine at their disposal, so unfortunately their "patients" can live through more.
 They are often responsible for the lumbering, misshapen Grotesques that sometimes accompany Dark Eldar raiders as literal meat shields due to their inability to feel pain, while one story describes a Haemonculus who had a victim reduced to a collection of skin and organs hanging from hooks on his lab's ceiling.
 The victim was still alive.

 - Doctor Oscar Schneiderbunk, a character frequently quoted in the sidebars of Leading Edge Games' rulebooks such as Phoenix Command and Living Steel.
 He was made available as an NPC in the Living Steel adventure supplement KVISR Rocks, though if you find it necessary to go to him for treatment you might be better off eating a bullet.
 Examples of his unique bedside manner include "Yes, you have lost a lot of blood, but with all the pieces you're missing, you shouldn't need as much."
 "Nurse, hand me my mallet.
 The swelling will stop the bleeding."
 "Nurse, hand me my mallet.
 I must tenderize the area before making the first incision."
 "In my career as a doctor I've learned to live with death, and now, Private, so will you.
 Except the living part."
 "Hand me my grenade.
 Pre-Op is getting crowded"

-- New World of Darkness and the fan-game Genius The Transgression:
+- New World of Darkness and the fan-game Genius: The Transgression:

 - If you suffer a crash in the Midnight Roads, you may attract a gremlin.
 Driven by a mad desire to fix anything — or anyone — that's "broken", it'll set itself down beside you and take those long drills and scalpels it has in place of fingers and it'll start to work.
 It'll cut and bore and stitch and weld and otherwise do its best to piece you together with whatever it has to hand — if you're lucky, it'll just chop up any of your fellow passengers.
 More likely, it'll use the bits of the car or bike you crashed to do the work.
 If you end up living through their removing your ribs and replacing them with a chassis of solid metal, and grafting parts from an old clock to your heart to keep it beating, then they'll pull out your guts and put in a diesel processor before replacing the flesh of your trunk with plastic and rubber.
 But if you live through all that... relax!
 When the gremlin vanishes back into the Shadow, it'll take the magic keeping you alive with it, and you'll die more or less instantly.
 They also like to do things like trying to build a car from the carcasses of dead cattle and babies from scrap metal, just to see if they can make them "work".

 - This is also where many Geniuses and demiurges end up.
 In the first case, the Progenitors have just recovered from a fairly brutal and messy purge of the unmada and Illuminated in their ranks, and there's still a considerable chance for any given Genius to go screaming off the deep end and end up insane rather than just crazy..
-In the second, the only way for a demiurge to catalyse the creation of a new Promethean lineage is obsession, and most have a healthy dose of desperation and insanity to go with it, neatly explaining why they spent so much time and effort trying to reanimate the dead.
+In the second, the only way for a demiurge to catalyze the creation of a new Promethean lineage is obsession, and most have a healthy dose of desperation and insanity to go with it, neatly explaining why they spent so much time and effort trying to reanimate the dead.

 - Exalted: One coined word: necrosurgeons.
 They will patch you up no matter how badly messed up you are.
 Literally.
 With dead flesh and bones.
 Keep in mind that if more than 50% of your body is made up of dead matters, you'll be counted as an undead.